Cem Uzan

 Cem Cengiz Uzan (born 26 December 1960, Istanbul) is a Turkish businessman and politician involved in the media and banking industries, while also chairing the social liberal Young Party (GENÇPARTİ).
 His family's media empire (Uzan Group) at one time included both television stations and print media.
 His family was one of Turkey's most influential families.
 His supporters claim Uzan's political rivalry resulted in the group's companies being seized by the government under Prime Minister Recep Tayyip Erdoğan, eventually resulting in Uzan's flight to France to escape what he claimed was political persecution.
 He has been sentenced in absentia to jail terms in the United Kingdom, United States and Turkey for fraud-related offences.
 Uzan attempted to buy three units of Trump World Tower, but he ultimately defaulted on the contract and lost an $8 million deposit.

 Cem Uzan announced his intention to run for president in 2023 Turkish presidential election but his application for presidential candidacy was rejected by the Supreme Election Council (YSK) due to the reason of application were not made to the council in person.

 Early life

 Cem Uzan was born in Istanbul on 26 December 1960, to businessmen Kemal Uzan and Melahat Uzan.
 He has two siblings named Ayşegül and Hakan Uzan.
-He completed high school at Istanbul German High School and received his bachelor's degree in business administration from Pepperdine University in the US.
+He completed high school at Deutsche Schule Istanbul and received his bachelor's degree in business administration from Pepperdine University in the US.